ChopChop: a Programmable Framework for Semantically Constraining the Output of Language Models: : Semantic Constrained Decoding via Coinduction

 \subsection{Program Spaces as Coterms}

-In \Cref{sec:overview}, we transformed the \code{Expr} datatype, which described individual programs, to \code{ExprSpace}, which described program spaces.
-In this subsection, we generalize that principle to arbitrary program datatypes.
-First, we define a generic \code{Program} datatype that describes the structure of abstract syntax trees.
-It is parametric over a type parameter \code{sym} which represents the different possible constructors for ASTs.
+In \Cref{sec:overview} we lifted the \code{Expr} datatype, which describes individual programs, to \code{ExprSpace}, which describes spaces of programs.
+Now, we generalize that principle to arbitrary program datatypes.
+First, we define a generic \code{Program} datatype (\Cref{fig:program-type}) that describes the structure of abstract syntax trees.
+It is parametric over a type parameter \code{sym}, which represents the different possible constructors for ASTs.
 We write \code{Program} this way to allow for manipulations over ASTs that are generic over the constructor.
-Often, we would like to treat a datatype like \code{Expr} ``as if it were'' an instance of \code{Program}.
+Often, we want to treat a datatype like \code{Expr} ``as if it were'' an instance of \code{Program}.
 That is, \code{Expr} is roughly the same as \code{Program ExprSym}, where \code{ExprSym = Sum}, ignoring constraints on arity of children.
 For notational convenience, we ignore this distinction and treat these two datatypes as the same.
-This imprecision does not substantively affect our framework.